 Navigation is definitely a critical element of eLearning.
 Clear and easy navigation enables self-directed learning, allow learners to explore and read just the content they need.
 Difficult navigation creates frustration.
 Using clear menu navigation so that learners can understand their progress within the course is also helpful.

 9. Is content relevant?

 Are you making the content relevant to the learner's daily taks?
 If it’s not relevant it will always be boring unless you find a way to entertain the learner.
 Are you telling the learner why does he/she needs to know this information?
 Let them know what's in it for them.
 By keeping it relevant, there's more chance of being remembered and your points will continue going up in the remarkable scale.

 10. Is it fun and interactive?

 Are you making your eLearning course interactive and are you having students participate actively?
-If you’re looking for an actual engagement and interaction by the learner, an interactive eLearning course is a must-have.
-It’s imperative that learners stay involved with the course content from the beginning to end.
 Building interactive elearning is just a matter of learning a few techniques.
-The best to do this is through occasional evaluations, quizzes or knowledge checks, learning games, scenarios and simulations, avatars or learning agents, explorations screens or case studies/ examples.
+Just to mention a few, you can include evaluations, quizzes or knowledge checks every know and then, adding some learning games, scenarios and simulations, avatars or learning agents, even discovery or explorations screens are interactive.